boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.1.7 =
+* Fixes Tab name bug in 1.1.6 that may cause tab to disappear

 = 1.1.6 =
 * Rolls back group-specific Tab names and puts it in Dashboard > BuddyPress > Settings